Skip to main content

 So a workspace with no auth configuration continues to behave exactly like an open-access workspace.

 When a non-noop auth provider is active, the SDK performs pre-action authorization at the SDK method boundary before protected work executes.
+When auth.visibility is selected, the canonical cards read seam filters list/get flows so hidden cards behave as ordinary not-found or no-match results across host surfaces.

 Getting started: fresh install with the local auth plugin